Statistical mechanics model for Clifford random tensor networks and monitored quantum circuits: Introduction

 An apparently different, but closely related entanglement transition was discovered a bit earlier in random tensor networks~\cite{VasseurPotterRTN2018,PhysRevB.102.064202,Nahum2020,2021arXiv210802225L,yang2021entanglement}.
-There the transition can be induced by tuning the bond dimension of a state obtained at the boundary of two-dimensional random tensor networks previously formulated in~\cite{RTN}.
+There the transition can be induced by tuning the bond dimension\footnote{Or, at a fixed sufficiently large bond dimension, by randomly diluting (=eliminating) bulk bonds with probably $p_0$, the latter serving as the parameter tuning through the transition~\cite{VasseurPotterRTN2018}} of a state obtained at the boundary of two-dimensional random tensor networks previously formulated \andreas{deep in the volume law phase, far from the transition} in~\cite{RTN}.
 An unifying description of such entanglement transitions was proposed in Refs.~\cite{VasseurPotterRTN2018,Bao2020, JianVasseurMeasurement2019} in terms of a replica statistical mechanics model.
 A replica trick is needed to deal with the intrinsic non-linearities of the problem -- the entanglement transition is not visible in quantities that are linear in the density matrix of the system.
 The average over either Gaussian random tensors or Haar unitary gates in the replicated tensor network can then be performed exactly, and leads to effective degrees of freedom (`spins') that are permutations of the replicas.
 There is a deep mathematical reason for the emergence of the permutation group here, which is known as the Schur-Weyl duality: all operators commuting with the action of the unitary group on a tensor product Hilbert space are linear combinations of permutations of the tensor factors (replicas).
 This leads to an exact reformulation of the problem of computing entanglement entropies and other observables in Haar monitored quantum circuits or random tensor networks in terms of (the replica limit of) a two-dimensional classical statistical mechanics model with permutation degrees of freedom, and ferromagnetic interactions.
 Even if taking the replica limit explicitly is challenging in general, this mapping ends up explaining most (if not all) of the phenomenology of entanglement transitions, which in that language become simple symmetry-breaking (ordering) transitions.
-In particular, it naturally explains the emergence of conformal invariance (with a dynamical exponent $z=1$) at criticality~\cite{VasseurPotterRTN2018,Li2019, JianVasseurMeasurement2019}.
-The entanglement entropy maps onto the free energy cost of `twisting' the boundary conditions in the entanglement interval, forcing the insertion of a domain wall at the boundary of the system.
-This free energy cost scales with the size of the interval in the ferromagnetic (symmetry-broken) phase of the statistical mechanics model, corresponding to the volume-law entangled phase, while it remains order one in the paramagnetic phase, corresponding to the area-law phase.
+In particular, it naturally explains the emergence of conformal invariance (with a dynamical exponent $z=1$) at criticality~\cite{VasseurPotterRTN2018,Li2019, JianVasseurMeasurement2019,Li2020a}.
+The entanglement entropy maps onto the free energy cost of `twisting' the boundary conditions in the entanglement interval, forcing the insertion of a domain wall at the boundary of the \andreas{entanglement interval.} This free energy cost scales with the size of the interval in the ferromagnetic (symmetry-broken) phase of the statistical mechanics model, corresponding to the volume-law entangled phase, while it remains order one in the paramagnetic phase, corresponding to the area-law phase.
 Additional simplifications occur in the limit of large on-site Hilbert space dimension, where the replica limit can be taken analytically, predicting an entanglement transition that falls into the classical percolation universality class~\cite{Bao2020,JianVasseurMeasurement2019}.